norwd/golintr/README.md

 # Golint Action

-This action execute golint command and return the output if the command fail.
+This action execute [golint] command and returns the output if the command fail.

 ## Inputs